 But there is still plenty of time for more PR trouble ahead - with some waste remaining dangerous for 250,000 years, the authority warns that the closure process could take up to a century.

-Yesterday, when I posted the above, the Freeport workers and management agreed to settle and the workers were bussed back to the mine.
+Unemployment will inevitably rise with the scaling down of Windscale and the other nuclear plants, which is why the workers are campaigning for more investment and a growth in the number of nuclear power plants.
+That the trade unions' campaign is actually funded by their employers, British Energy, is perhaps the only non-parallel link with Papua, albeit definitely not non-pareil.
+Update 22.4.07 Yesterday, when I posted the above, the Freeport workers and management agreed to settle and the workers were bussed back to the mine.
 The salary has been nearly doubled, from Rp.1.6 million (c.$174) to an average of Rp.3.1 million.
 The company will set up, belatedly I would add, a Papua Affairs Dept. and several company officials are being replaced.

 Does this sound familiar?
 You have to wait half an hour for a bus then three or four come along as if they can't bear to be alone.
 Well that's what it's like here for me in Jakartass Towers.
 It seems that everyone and everything is conspiring to let me know that I'm passé.
-In fact it's got so bad that I'm not too keen on stepping out ~ even if I could find my zimmer frame
+In fact it's got so bad that I'm not too keen on stepping out ~ even if I could find my zimmer frame.

 It all started last week when I was crammed in a new-fangled Busway bus, strap-hanging beneath a continuous stream of freezing air.
 To my pleasure, although it goes against the grain to say that, a young lad got up and offered me his seat.
 Do I look that ancient I pondered, as I sat down.
 Or did I look as weary as I felt?

 Not as weary, I dare say as athletes such as professional footballers.
 They have to run around for as much as three hours a week chasing a ball, much like hunting dogs.
 You probably know by now that I'm an Addick and we Addicks are tremendously proud that 60 years ago Charlton Athletic won the FA Cup.
 You can see a commemorative page here with pictures of our heroes.
 They were real men with real names.

-.Remember in the old days, when footy players kicked a fecking ball made out of ten pound of clay stitched inside a steel-reinforced leather shell with laces made out of piano wire?
+Remember in the old days, when footy players kicked a fecking ball made out of ten pound of clay stitched inside a steel-reinforced leather shell with laces made out of piano wire?
 Well, in them days, players could only survive the rigours of the game because they were called things like Albert, Arthur, Bert, Harry, Bill, Eddie, Bob, Jack and Tommy.
 Fecking tough names for tough men, them was.

 And what do we have now?
 Jason, Wayne, Dean, Ryan, Jamie, Robbie.
 Fecking tarts' names, they are.
 Great big fecking girls.
 No wonder the ball's like a fecking balloon and shin pads is like slices of bread.